 Communication will be key in moving the work forward as folks are all in different points in their efforts.
 Some, having already implemented a number of interventions over the years, may need less consultation or direction, while others will desire a more substantial partnership from the Office of Equity or other departments to get their activities off the ground.
 Wherever an individual or area may be in the work, it will be important that the campus community be kept abreast of what is occurring and any results that are being produced.
 Reporting could occur at events as large as Opening Day, or in more focused spaces such as division meetings or governance.
-Each division/department/office, as part of their own action plan development, will establish appropriate venues for providing updates on progress of work, along with timelines for assessment and reporting.
+Each division/department/unit, as part of their own action plan development, will establish appropriate venues for providing updates on progress of work, along with timelines for assessment and reporting.

 Setting institutional goals for equity also requires keen attention paid to how administrators intend to lead our college in these efforts.
 This strategic vision for campus equity was sourced directly from the students, staff, faculty and administrators that make up our campus community.
-Administrators are now provided with an incredible opportunity to continue including the whole campus community in setting the vision of Foothill College, moving away from the idea that leaders alone should be responsible for setting this vision.
-Operationalizing this equity vision will require administrators to champion and provide for the resources necessary to do this work.
-Moreover, administrators can advocate for their employees by interrupting systems of over-production, especially at sacrifice to their employee's physical and mental health, as well as their collegial relationships.
+Administrators are now provided with an incredible opportunity to continue including the whole campus community in setting the vision of Foothill College.
+Operationalizing this equity vision positions administrators to champion the equity work occurring in their areas and advocate for the resources necessary to do this work.

-Administrators should be leading their areas in having conversations about racial equity in their work.
-This requires active engagement in professional development to deepen their understanding of equity, prioritizing these conversations in their teams, making efforts to address inequities, and assessing these efforts.
-Finally, as Foothill embarks on this new process of enacting change on our campus, our community must remain open to suggestions on how we can improve.
-This includes administrators helping to create collegial environments where students, staff, and faculty are welcomed and encouraged to speak their mind, including within the managerial team itself.
+With a commitment to inclusivity in vision-setting, administrators can play a critical role in creating the conditions for meaningful conversations within their areas about racial equity in their work.
+This requires active engagement in professional development to deepen their own understanding of equity; prioritizing these conversations as an integral part of the work of their teams; and fostering a culture of ongoing reflection and assessment of these efforts.
+As Foothill embarks on this new process of enacting change on our campus, our community must remain open to feedback about the work.
+To do so, the administrative team must work together, along with leaders across the campus, to help create collegial and safe environments where students, staff, and faculty are welcomed and encouraged to speak their mind.
+To foster the integrative, cross-functional work necessary, and to effectively leverage its networks of leadership and influence, attention must also be paid to the dynamics of positionality within the administrative team itself in order to ensure open dialog from diverse perspectives.

 This plan will be a significant shift from the siloed work that has historically occurred.
-However, cross-campus engagement, assessment, and reporting can only improve our understanding of how students are served and help to prevent duplication of efforts.
-Given that the Strategic Equity Plan has come together, not as a state mandate but rather a college collaborative effort, constructed by the voice of the campus community, this plan provides a unique opportunity to hold ourselves accountable to our scope of equity work, demonstrated in our commitment and accountability to our values, our personal growth, and to results.
+However, crosscampus engagement, assessment, and reporting can only improve our understanding of how students are served and help to prevent duplication of efforts.
+Given that this visionary plan has come together, not as a state mandate but rather a college collaborative effort, constructed by the voice of the campus community, this plan provides a unique opportunity to hold ourselves accountable to our scope of equity work, demonstrated in our commitment and accountability to our values, our personal growth, and to results.
+Given that this visionary plan has come together, not as a state mandate but rather a college collaborative effort, constructed by the voice of the campus community, this plan provides a unique opportunity to hold ourselves accountable to our scope of equity work, demonstrated in our commitment and accountability to our values, our personal growth, and to results.

-PART TWO: ISSUES AND GOALS
+PART TWO ISSUES & GOALS